$3,701,513Average Value$1,860Average Price per Sq Ft18Homes For Sale

 This turnkey property includes all furnishings, creating a truly move-in-ready experience.
 Nestled in the Prestigious "Devon Colony" area of Amagansett on 1.5 acres sits this +/- 6700 sq ft.
 Resort style Tuscan Masterpiece.
 Built by master builder Richard Perello, this State of the art Green Home involves high end quality construction and immaculate woodworking and detail.
 The expansive and open

-Prime Amagansett Land - 3.53 Acres Discover an exceptional opportunity in the heart of Amagansett-3.53 acres of pristine land offering rare privacy, sweeping water views, and exclusive bay beach rights with building plans already in place for a unique masterpiece.
-Ideally positioned just moments from the shoreline, this remarkable property provides effortless convenience to the bay while
+Prime Amagansett Land - 3.53 Acres Discover an exceptional opportunity in the heart of Amagansett-3.53 acres of pristine land offering rare privacy, sweeping water views, and exclusive bay beach rights with strong potential for a unique masterpiece.
+Ideally positioned just moments from the shoreline, this remarkable property provides effortless convenience to the bay while capturing the serene

 Rare opportunity at arguably the most prestigious property on the East End.
 Two Bedroom, two bath, lower level poolside apartment, with full kitchen, living room, dinette and deck facing the ocean with dramatic dune view from across the pool.
 Make your offer now and join the community before the 2026 Opening Day for the St. Patrick's Day parade weekend March 20th and spend the upcoming Summer